the-madhankumar/ROI_Simulator/README.md

-Here’s a polished **README** template for your ROI Simulator project.
-I’ll include placeholders for screenshots which you can replace with actual images.

----

 # ROI Simulator

 A web-based ROI (Return on Investment) simulator that calculates the financial impact of automating manual processes.
 Users can input parameters such as invoice volume, staff, hourly wage, error rates, and implementation costs to see monthly savings, ROI, and payback period.